 Looking for your next summer read?
 The awesome folks at YALSA, the Young Adult Library Services Association, have pulled together their list of the most popular books of 2019, as chosen by teen book groups from schools and public libraries around the U.S. The top 25 nominees are listed below (click here for a PDF of […]

-Note: This is an updated repost featuring some of my favorite end-of-the-year lesson ideas.
+Note: This is an updated repost.

-You’ve wrapped your last major unit and final exams are still a week away.
-You could spend five days playing Review Jeopardy (uh…no, thanks) or you could grab some of these tried-and-true resources that’ll keep kids focused until finals.
+You’ve wrapped your last major unit and final exams are still a week or so away.
+You could spend five days on Review Jeopardy (um…no, thanks) or you could grab some of these tried-and-true resources that’ll keep kids focused until finals.
 Continue reading